Let Us Break it Down for You

 =SCOTT.QBUDGETALL Returns the budget filtered by a QuickBooks class, a department and a customer

-A: The add-in does an initial data build of the organisation’s journal data.
-This could take a few seconds or a few minutes, depending on the volume of transactions for the organisation.
+The add-in does an initial data build of the organisation’s journal data.
+This could take a few minutes or a couple of hours, depending on the volume of transactions for the organisation.
 You will receive an email, alerting you that build has finished, and you can begin to use the add-in.
 Note: this is a onetime process.
 Subsequent recalculations of the sheet do not require another “build”.
 These recalculations will happen very quickly.

-A. Some company IT departments control which add-ins can be installed to Excel.
+Some company IT departments control which add-ins can be installed to Excel.
 We recommend you check with your IT team to verify this is the case.
 These are called “managed add-ins”.
-More here.
+Here’s a 60 second video on how this works.

 Transaction detail may be accessed by clicking on the drill icon, found in the add-in task pane.